-With this programme, students will learn about, through and with technology in an industry-relevant way.
+With this course, students will learn about, through and with technology in an industryrelevant way.
 DCU Business School is working with industry partners to innovate the curriculum.
-It aims to closely replicate real, fast-paced workplace environments, meaning the ways students will learn will often be quite different to traditional lecture environments.
-The programme will also move away from traditional modes of assessment (e.g. terminal end of semester examinations).
+It closely replicates real, fast-paced workplace environments, meaning the ways students learn is often quite different to traditional lecture environments.
+The course also moves away from traditional modes of assessment (e.g. terminal end of semester examinations).

-There will be touchpoints with industry throughout the year, including hackathons, design sprints, mentoring relationships, and immersive learning experiences in which students will be given real world business challenges or opportunities to sense-check ideas and solutions.
+There are touchpoints with industry throughout the year, including hackathons, design sprints, mentoring relationships, and immersive learning experiences in which students are given real world business challenges or opportunities to sense-check ideas and solutions.

-The programme is also unusual in that it will include an annual module devoted to self-transformation, geared at enabling students to learn how to engage in reflection and lifelong learning.
-As is typical in DCU, students will spend their third year working on an Intra (work experience) placement.
+The course is also unique in that includes an annual module devoted to selftransformation, geared at enabling students to learn how to engage in reflection and lifelong learning.
+As is typical in DCU, students will spend their third year working on an INTRA (work experience) placement.